JoseQuintas/hwgui/samples/gtk_samples/Readme.txt

 3)  escrita.prg: Text in toolbuttons not visible

 4)  progbars.prg: LINUX: Progbar create ok, but press button "Step" the progbar disappeared.

+5)  Crashes at calling DIALOG, will be fixed as soon as possible.